 The steps to cleaning these sensors are similar to the others – use a clean microfiber towel to wipe off the debris and dust accumulation gently, and that’s it.

 There’s not much maintenance involving the Roomba bag.
 Do a visual check twice a month (every 15th day or so), and dispose of it once it reaches full capacity.

 If you want to reuse the bag, it’s possible to dump the contents into a trash container.

 The first step is pushing down the rubber insert that seals the bag and shaking the small round opening over the bin to dispose of as much debris as possible.

 Squeeze the bag to push out dirt until you get almost everything out.

-Once you’ve got most of the debris out, put the bag inside the clean base station.
+Once you’ve removed most of the debris, put the bag inside the clean base station.